shoaibmehrab/cs452-p1/README.md

 ## Install Dependencies

-In order to use git send-mail you need to run the following command:
+In order to use git send-mail you need to run the following command: Test

 ```bash
 make install-deps